At some point in our working lives, we ask ourselves:

 Recruiters and headhunters scan this site like crazy, and chances are you’ll be surprised when you realize how many people are looking for your skills and qualifications.

-Formerly, when I was the Director of Operations for a restaurant, I learned that the best employees leave first.
+As a former manager, I learned that the best employees leave first.
 Why?

 Because they can.

 They find better opportunities and they go after them.
-Let that be you.
+They don’t leave things up to chance.